 Go elsewhere.
 I am shocked this place has so many 5 star reviews.

-- Launch Academy graduate- 11/21/2019Shani • Software Developer • Graduate • Course: Immersive Full Stack Web Development Program • Campus: Boston
+- Launch Academy graduate- 11/21/2019Shani • Software Developer • Graduate • Course: Immersive Full Stack Software Engineering Program • Campus: Boston

 I had a fantastic experience at Launch Academy in Boston.
 The instructors were really knowledgeable and the curriculum was both organized and presented well.
 Launch works hard to keep their curriculum current, so we learned some really "hot off the presses" technology that will be incredibly useful at our future jobs.
 Launch encouraged pair programming, collaboration, and test-driven development, all skills that are extremely desirable.
 In the last two weeks of the program, each Launcher independently created a full website as a capstone project.
 We then presented these projects to a group of local companies who are interested in hiring a junior developer.
 I received two job offers within a week of graduation, and feel fully equipped to jump into my new career.